umang00775/Coroutine/README.md

 delay() must be called from Coroutine or another suspend function.

 We cannot call suspend function from outside of Coroutine.
-(In this code Coroutine --> Globalscope.launch{...})
+(In this code Coroutine --> GlobalScope.launch{...})

 --------------------------------------------------------------------------------------------

-For context we need to pass Dispatcher in launch (Globalscope.launch(Dispatchers.Main or IO or Something){...}) Dispatchers.Main --> Starts coroutine in main thread, Useful to change UI on the main thread Dispatchers.IO --> Usefull in all kind of data operations Dispatchers.Default --> Used in complex and long running calculations (eg. List of some 10k elements) Dispatchers.Unconfined --> Use if we are unconfied :
+For context we need to pass Dispatcher in launch (GlobalScope.launch(Dispatchers.Main or IO or Something){...}) Dispatchers.Main --> Starts coroutine in main thread, Useful to change UI on the main thread Dispatchers.IO --> Usefully in all kind of data operations Dispatchers.Default --> Used in complex and long running calculations (eg. List of some 10k elements) Dispatchers.Unconfined --> Use if we are unconfined :

 OR

-We can start our new thread by Globalscope.launch(newSingleThreadContext("{name}")){...}
+We can start our new thread by GlobalScope.launch(newSingleThreadContext("{name}")){...}

 -------------------------------------------------------------------------------------------